telerik/blazor-docs/components/gantt/gantt-tree/editing.md

 ## Basics

 This section explains the available events and command buttons that you need to use for editing records in a Gantt Tree.
 After that, you will find a code example.
+By default the Gantt Chart will enable the user to edit a record by double clicking on the respective node.

 List of the available events: